eficode-academy/helm-katas/helm-chart-with-parameters.md

 **Parameterize the two other Deployments**

 Now we will add the same parameters to the two other deployments in the sentence application.

-By making the same changes that you made to `sentence-app/templates/sentences-deployment.yaml` to the other deployments:
+We will make the same changes that you made to `sentence-app/templates/sentences-deployment.yaml` to the other deployments:

 - `sentence-app/templates/sentences-age-deployment.yaml`
 - `sentence-app/templates/sentences-name-deployment.yaml`